 The probes’ nominal distances from the vertically aligned granule are P1 = 1.0 cm, P2 = 2.5 cm and P3 = 11.5 cm, however, probe’s incline and soil compaction after setup can significantly modify the relative distances between the granule and the probes.
 This has been observed in a few cases where the second probe (P2) detects the P concentration pulse at the same time as the first probe (P1), see Figure 3 C and D that correspond to E2 and L2.
 In these two cases, the vertical distance between the two probes is less than 2 cm which is compatible with the span of the pulse observed in the same soil (Petroselli et al., 2021).
 Additionally, in L1, L2, and L3 (Figure 3 B, D and F) the maximum concentration recorded by probe P2 is higher than probe P1.
 In the L3 case, the first probe ended up above the granule (vertical distance -4.9 mm), explaining the very low concentrations and the diffusive trend, in line with what was observed in Petroselli et al. (2021).
 In the L1 and L2 cases, this effect cannot be attributed to the probe-granule distance as the probes show a correct vertical distancing and a consistent horizontal alignment (Table 2).

 The E1 and E3 replicates show P concentrations that are one order of magnitude lower than the other replicates (10-4 versus 10-3 mol m-3).
 The missing data points and the high variability in the data are explained by the low concentrations, which often fall below the limit of detection or within the experimental noise range.
 As the distance of the probes from the granule in these two cases is not dissimilar to the other replicates both vertically and horizontally, we exclude this to be responsible for the low observed concentrations.
 The anomaly could be therefore attributed to more local effects, such as the presence of air bubbles near the MD membrane that impede the diffusion of solutes towards the probe, the membrane drying which could lead to membrane damage and rupture, observed in the E1 case, or soil heterogeneity.
+The obvious way to increase the concentration of P in the MD samples is to use a membrane with large surface area/length.
+However, this would have at least two challenges: (1) longer membrane would be more fragile and hence more easily breakable in the soil and (2) larger membrane would result in larger soil disturbance hence in more other measurement artefacts.

 4.3 Modelling results